 is a literary mentorship that aims to provide new writers who are isolated from the literary establishment with the tools, skills, and knowledge they need to launch a professional writing career.
 The program is based in Los Angeles.
 Application open in May.

 Ploughshares Emerging Writer’s Contest

 is open to writers of fiction, nonfiction, and poetry who have yet to publish a book.
-The winner in each genre will be awarded US$1000.
-Entries close 15 May.
+The winner in each genre will be awarded US$2000.
+Entries close on 15 May.